French ironclad Turenne

-Turenne was an ironclad barbette ship of the French Navy built in the 1870s and 1890s; she was the second and final member of the Bayard class.
+Turenne was an ironclad barbette ship of the French Navy built in the 1870s and 1880s; she was the second and final member of the Bayard class.
 Intended for service in the French colonial empire, she was designed as a "station ironclad", which were smaller versions of the first-rate vessels built for the main fleet.
-The Bayard class was a scaled down variant of Amiral Duperré.
+The Bayard class was a scaled-down variant of Amiral Duperré.
 They carried their main battery of four 240 mm guns in open barbettes, two forward side-by-side and the other two aft on the centerline.
 Turenne was laid down in 1877 and was commissioned in 1882.
+She was sent to East Asia in early 1885 during the Sino-French War, but the conflict had ended by the time she arrived in the area.
+Turenne served as the flagship of the French squadron in the region for the next five years before returning to France in early 1890.
+The ship saw little active service in home waters, and remained in the reserve fleet for about a decade before being sold for scrap in 1901.

 Design

 The Bayard class of barbette ships was designed in the late 1870s as part of a naval construction program that began under the post-Franco-Prussian War fleet plan of 1872.
 At the time, the French Navy categorized its capital ships as high-seas ships for the main fleet, station ironclads for use in the French colonial empire, and smaller coastal defense ships.
 The Bayard class was intended to serve in the second role, and they were based on the high-seas ironclad Amiral Duperré, albeit a scaled-down version.

 Turenne was 81.22 m long at the waterline, with a beam of 17.45 m and a draft of 7.49 m.
 She displaced 6363 t.
 The crew numbered 20 officers and 430 enlisted men.
-Her propulsion machinery consisted of two compound steam engines with steam provided by eight coal-burning fire-tube boilers.
+Her propulsion machinery consisted of two compound steam engines driving a pair of screw propellers, with steam provided by eight coal-burning fire-tube boilers.
 Her engines were rated to produce 4000 ihp for a top speed of 14 kn.
 To supplement the steam engines on long voyages overseas, she was fitted with a full-ship rig.